 As the name implies, private money lending is the business of lending money, usually secured by real estate, through private investors.
 These investors could be individuals with funds to invest or groups of individuals who pool their money to fund private loans and are generally secured by real estate.

 Finding the right private investor to fund your loan is tricky and difficult to do on your own.
-The important link that gets you the money you want to borrower from these private investors is the private money lender (PML).
+The important link that gets you the money you need from these private investors is the private money lender (PML).
 (In the banking world this individual is commonly called a loan officer.)

 The PML is not an employee of any investor but rather a highly specialized entrepreneur who is in the business of matching borrowers with investors.
 The PML packages and coordinates your loan from start to finish and likely winds up servicing your loan as well.
 Because private loans are not “cookie cutter,” nor are the investors who provide the funds, every PML will have different private loans available at different terms because they each represent different investors.
 PMLs will typically also have a specialty such as construction loans, land loans, or multi-family loans, etc. Often the PMLs specialty is developed over many years in working with investors who may have a particular preference, or from personal past work experience in the specialty area.